 The 2018 Nissan Sentra starts at under $18,000 and tops out near $28,000 for the Sentra NISMO.
 The Sentra is available in six trim levels -- the basic S (with 6-speed manual transmission or CVT), SV, SR, SR Turbo, SL and the top-of-the-line NISMO.
 Build and price your own 2018 Nissan Sentra to unlock its Fair Purchase Price, 5-Year Cost to Own and more.

 Other Compact Cars

-The Sentra isn't among the sportiest cars in the category, but it checks just about every other box.
+SR Turbo and NISMO aside, the Sentra isn't among the sportiest cars in the category, but it checks just about every other box.
 Is it the right choice for you?
 To be sure, first check out our Compact Car Buyer's Guide.

 Photo Gallery: Exterior, Interior and Details